dvalle22/Mel-Danilo-Cody/docs/schema/create-table.md

     Your table has been created.
 However, it has not showed up in the Schemas tab.
 Therefore, we need to reset the Schemas tab.

-5. Hovering your cursor over the Schemas tab.
+5. Hover your cursor over the Schemas tab.
 Right click and select 'Refresh All'.

     ![MySQL Workbench update table](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/update-table.png?raw=true)